-Face coverings that completely cover the nose and mouth are mandatory in Moab until at least June 15, 2021.
-They must be worn in public areas including indoor or outdoor space open to the public where consistent social distancing of at least 6 feet is not possible, reasonable or prudent.
+Face coverings that completely cover the nose and mouth are recommended in Moab.
+They should be worn in public areas including indoor or outdoor space open to the public where consistent social distancing of at least 6 feet is not possible.
 Free masks are available at the Moab Information Center, on the corner of Main and Center Streets, and at the national parks.

 Frequently Asked Questions